 We like uniformity and standardization.
 In our central control room, we look at our dashboard, and we know we need to act when the lights are turning from green to orange.

 HR finds it difficult to approach issues in a different way.
 Performance management is a good example.
 Changing the performance management process is often tackled as an organization-wide issue, and HR needs to find the new uniform solution.

 In line with the trend called “the consumerization of HR”, employees are expected to take more initiative.
 Employees are increasingly tired of waiting for the organization and HR, and want to be more independent of organizational initiatives.

-If you want feedback, you can easily organize it yourself, for example with the Slack plug-in Captain Feedback.
+If you want feedback, you can easily organize it yourself.
 A simple survey to measure the mood in your team is quickly built with Polly (view: “How to measure the mood in your team with Slack and Polly“).
 Many employees are already tracking their own fitness with trackers like Fitbit and the Apple Watch.